victerryso/enterprise/README.md

 * About us / team
   Genral Assembly Sydney WDI-5 students group.
+  Team name is:

-*Copyright (c) 2014,
+Copyright (c) 2014, << our team name >>

 Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies.